ualberta-mueller-group/MCGS/docs/development-notes.md

         - The value is determined at run-time, and is dependent on the order of `game_type()` calls
     - Uses built-in C++ RTTI (`std::type_info` and `std::type_index`) to look up value in a `std::unordered_map`
         - Template version is faster as it stores this value in a static variable after the first map lookup
+        - Method version does a map lookup the first time it's called on a game object.
+Value is cached after.
+        If called during object construction, by a constructor that isn't of the most derived type, the cached value will be incorrect.
+There's an assert to check this in debug mode
     - `game_type_t` is only defined for "concrete" games (non-abstract classes derived from `game`).
         - `game_type<T>()` fails a static assert if `T` doesn't satisfy this condition
         - `game_type() const` already satisfies this as it's not possible to instantiate an abstract type